NVIDIA/NVFlare/examples/federated_statistics/README.md

 # Objective
-Federated Statistics will provide pre-built-in NVFLARE federated statistics operators ( controller and executors) that generate global statistics based on local client side statistics.
+Federated Statistics will provide built-in NVFLARE federated statistics operators ( controller and executors) that will generate global statistics based on local client side statistics.

-At each clide site, we could have one more datasets (such as "train" and "test" datasets); each datasets may have many features.
-For each named dataset, for each feature in the dataset, we will calculate the statistics and combined to produce global statistics for the combined features.
+At each clide site, we could have one or more datasets (such as "train" and "test" datasets); each dataset may have many features.
+For each feature in the dataset, we will calculate the statistics and combined to produce global statistics for all the numeric features.
+The output would be complete statistics for all datasets in clients and global.

-These commonly used statistic metrics are count, sum, mean, std_dev and histogram for numerical data.
+The statistics generated are commonly used metrics: count, sum, mean, std_dev and histogram for the numerical features.

 If the metric sum and count are selected, the mean will be calculated with count and sum.